 I had such a good time recently on air on The Arts Program on 99.9 Voice FM as a guest presenter, that I’ll be doing it semi-regularly.
-Sitting in the studio is always a beautifully nostalgic place for me, because it takes me back to my formative years and reminds me of how connected I … Continue reading Flashback Friday – On The Same Frequency
+Sitting in the studio is always a beautifully nostalgic place for me, because it takes me back to my formative years and reminds me of how connected I am to my parents.

 In the past I’ve been very against Mother’s Day.
 The marketing machine dictating that mothers like all things fluffy, pink and scented annoys me.
-It’s a cop-out to give the woman who you should really know very well a off-the-shelf on a certain day of the year for doing a job and maintaining a relationship that … Continue reading As Pretty As Flowers And As Funny As A Clown – Thoughts on Mother’s Day.
+It’s a cop-out to give the woman who you should really know very well a off-the-shelf on a certain day of the year for doing a job and maintaining a relationship that she is obligated to.

 I’ve fallen in love with spoken word.
 I’m not so interested in acting anymore, but I really enjoy the feeling of performing poetry aloud.
-Being able to read the poetry I write aloud enables an additional level of catharsis, and being a thespian at heart means most of my poems are best experienced as spoken … Continue reading I Can’t Get Enough of Spoken Word
+Being able to read the poetry I write aloud enables an additional level of catharsis, and being a thespian at heart means most of my poems are best experienced as spoken word, rather than read off the page.

 I maintain that a flashback to a month ago still counts.
 I wrote this poem in the middle of the night, by the light of a streetlight on a random piece of paper near my bed.
 I read it at last month’s Words Out Loud but unfortunately my set was not recorded so it’s performance was not kept for prosperity.